vidyar/docs-1/sources/api.rst

 **GET /accounts/:accountId/identities**
 A list of identities associated with this account.
 Your account can have multiple identities.
 There will always be at least one identity, and that is the identity of your linked github or bitbucket account.
-Another identity your account good take is the identity of an organization it belongs to.
+Another identity your account could take is the identity of an organization it belongs to.

 **GET /accounts/:accountId/integrations**